 The subsequent DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate more of a near-term failure.
-That was from the early 2016 low (https://bit.ly/36ukbxP updated through Friday's Close.)
+That was from the early 2016 low (https://bit.ly/2Y0AJJY updated through Friday.)
 That was the recent key higher resistance it had violated on its push above its 2,675 trading high Tolerance from prior to the DOWN Break (including monthly MA-48.)

 As such, it is reasonable the JUNE S&P 500 FUTURE will now treat the low 2,600 area (with a Tolerance to the mid-2,500 area) as support.
-And the FRONT MONTH S&P 500 FUTURE pushed out of the broad higher range top in the 3,030-2,970 area prior to Thursday's late weakness, with the 3,200 area the next meaningful resistance.
+And the FRONT MONTH S&P 500 FUTURE pushed out of the broad higher range top in the 3,030-2,970 area late last week and sustained it, with the 3,200 area the next higher meaningful resistance.